sevagh/pitch-detection/README.md

 * McLeod pitch method - [2005 paper](http://miracle.otago.ac.nz/tartini/papers/A_Smarter_Way_to_Find_Pitch.pdf) - [visualization](./misc/mcleod)
 * YIN(-FFT) - [2002 paper](http://audition.ens.fr/adc/pdf/2002_JASA_YIN.pdf) - [visualization](./misc/yin)
 * Probabilistic YIN - [2014 paper](https://www.eecs.qmul.ac.uk/~simond/pub/2014/MauchDixon-PYIN-ICASSP2014.pdf) - *partial implementation*\*
+* Probabilistic MPM - my own invention\*\*

 \*: The second part of the PYIN paper uses an HMM to introduce temporal tracking.
 I've chosen not to implement it in this codebase, because that's more in the realm of a _transcriber_, while I'm choosing to limit this project to pitch tracking for single frames of data.

+\*\*: Probabilistic McLeod is inspired by PYIN.
+Initial code and rationale can be found [here](https://github.com/sevagh/probabilistic-mcleod), wherein I take the parameter `k ∈ [0.8, 1.0]` (fixed at `0.93` in the regular MPM) and distribute it uniformly to discover multiple pitch candidates along with their probabilities.

 ### Build and install